-Nana Kwaku Okyere Duah aka Tic Tac is an award-winning hiplife musician originally from Kwamo, a suburb in the Ashanti Region in Ghana.
+Nana Kwaku Okyere Duah aka Tic (formerly known as Tic Tac), is an award-winning hiplife musician and businessman originally from Kwamo, a suburb in the Ashanti Region in Ghana.

 He later went on to release an self-produced album after Bessem migrated to the UK to train as a Commercial Pilot.
-During his early career, Tic Tac modeled his style after his idol Busta Rhymes.
-Bessem Bikhazi, now a fully qualified pilot is currently managing Tic Tac.
+During his early career, Tic modeled his style after his idol Busta Rhymes.
+Bessem Bikhazi, now a fully qualified pilot is currently managing Tic.

 “Menka Bio (Shordy)“, a single from his third album, Masem, topped the Ghana music chart for 22 consecutive weeks in 2002-2003, which was a record at the time.
 The launch of his fourth album, Wope, was one of the largest ever in Ghana.
 Wope was groundbreaking for the hiplife genre in that it featured several major international stars, including Freddy Meiway from Côte d’Ivoire on the title track and Tony Tetuila of Nigeria on “Fefe n’efe“, which sampled Fela Kuti.
 His fifth album, Accra Connection, featured collaborations with Sway DaSafo, Rhian Benson, D’Banj, and JJC.

-The video for Tic Tac’s 2006 single “Kangaroo” was directed by Gil Green and reached the top of the MTV Base Africa charts.
+The video for Tic’s 2006 single “Kangaroo” was directed by Gil Green and reached the top of the MTV Base Africa charts.

 During the 2008 Africa Cup of Nations, the Ghana national football team began using the song, with its accompanying dance, to celebrate goals.